rushiiMachine/caddy-ja3/README.md

 Note that this enforces HTTPS (TLS).\
 You can add a http_redirect to automatically redirect `http` -> `https` like shown below.

+TLS `ClientHello`s do not exist on HTTP/3 connections.
+No `ja3` header will be present on such requests.
+Unless another way is used to fingerprint HTTP/3 aka.
+QUIC connections, it's recommended to disable HTTP/3.

 ```
 {
   order ja3 before respond # change this to whatever idk